Do you know websites that are more secure are ranked higher on search engines especially Google?

 - Activate SSL on your domain

-- Install SSL on your WordPress.+
+- Install SSL on your WordPress.

-For Step one, if you are using shared WordPress hosting you need contact your hosting provider and let them know that you are looking to move your WordPress website to SSL.
+If you are using shared WordPress hosting you need contact your hosting provider and let them know that you are looking to move your WordPress website to SSL.

 Even if you are using dedicated WordPress hosting you will need your providers support to activate SSL on your domain.